kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Overview

-The RandomNonceDAO is a DAO that will randomly generate 128 bits to use as an ID for any FObject's that do not have their ID property set.
+RandomNonceDAO is a DAO that will randomly generate 128 bits to use as an ID for any FObject's that do not have their ID property set.
 This DAO can be configured to set other properties besides the ID property and doing so would allow a developer to introduce randomness in to any FObject being stored into the DAO.

 ### Usage

-The RandomNonceDAO extends ProxyDAO; all that is required is a delegate.
+RandomNonceDAO extends ProxyDAO; a delegate is required.
 By default, the property that is set with random bits is the `id` property.

 ```
 // set up delegate